siunam321/CTF-Writeups/TryHackMe/VulnNet-Endgame/README.md

 [...]
 ```

-When I reach the index page, it redirects me to `/en/`.
+When I reach the webroot directory, it redirects me to `/en/`.

 Let's enumerate hidden directory with `gobuster`: